 What information do we collect and how do we use it?

-As a provider of accounting, general insurance, and financial services we collect and hold information about you that is both relevant and necessary in order for us to provide those services.
+As a provider of accounting, general insurance, financial and legal services we collect and hold information about you that is both relevant and necessary in order for us to provide those services.
 The types of information we hold depends on the services provided.
 We may also collect personal information from our shareholders and as required by law.
 When we collect your personal information, we will normally tell you why the information is collected, who it will be shared with, and inform you of the consequences if all or part of the information is not provided to us.

 Personal information is any information that could identify you or be used to establish your identity.
 Examples of personal information that may be collected by us include but are not limited to: name, address, marital status, date of birth, type of employment, medical reports including medical history, financial reports, tax returns and previous insurance history.
 We will only collect personal information that is necessary for the legitimate business functions of providing the services you have requested.